poastoast/2poast2mote_uwu/README.md

 # 2poast2mote

+ok apparently i have to put this here: if you want to sell this, that's fine but let me know before you do it and at the BARE minimum, give proper credit and don't try to put it off as your own.
+-Poastoast.

 tag! you're it
 it's time for the second wave of poastmote, with some notable changes
   - redesigned shape for better ergonomics